A New Approach To Estimate The Collision Probability For Automotive Applications: ACKNOWLEDGEMENTS

 The discrete dynamics, i. e. the solution of this differential equation, can be obtained by standard linear system techniques.
-The covariance matrix of discrete-time equivalent process noise is given by (see e. g. \cite{BarShalomKirubarajan01}) \eq{ Q( t_{k+1}, t_k ) = \int\limits_{t_k}^{t_{k+1}}\Phi(t_{k+1}, \tau )L \tilde Q L^\top \Phi^\top(t_{k+1}, \tau ) d\tau } where $\Phi$ is the transition matrix of the homogeneous differential equation.
-The closed-form expression for this covariance matrix reads \eq{ Q(\Delta t_k) = \nn } with $\Delta t_k = t_{k+1} - t_k$.
+The covariance matrix of discrete-time equivalent process noise is given by (see e. g. \cite{BarShalomKirubarajan01}) \eq{ Q( t_{k+1}, t_k ) = \int\limits_{t_k}^{t_{k+1}}\Phi(t_{k+1}, \tau )L \tilde Q L^\top \Phi^\top(t_{k+1}, \tau ) d\tau \nn } where $\Phi$ is the transition matrix of the homogeneous differential equation.
+The closed-form expression for this covariance matrix reads \eq{ Q(\Delta t_k) = \otimes \nn } with $\Delta t_k = t_{k+1} - t_k$.

-The measurement model is \eq{ z(t_k) = h(\xi^-(t_k)) + r(t_k) } where $z(t_k)$ is the measurement and the measurement noise $r(t_k)$ is modeled by a white, mean-free Gaussian process with covariance matrix $R(t_k)$.
-The example measurement function $h$ is given by typical radar measurements $(r, \phi, \dot r)$, i. e. \al{ h(\xi) \alequal \nn\\ } and $H = {\partial h \over \partial\xi}$ is its linearization.

-For the illustration of our main results in the numerical study we have chosen a linear dynamical model with a time-dependent control input that can be solved in closed form for both the prediction of the mean and the covariance matrix.
-However, this dynamical system above is just an example to illustrate the application of the results in sec. \ref{sec_derivation_collision_prob} to a concrete setup; other in general non-linear dynamical systems and state vectors can be used as long as they contain relative position and its first derivative.
+Note that the dynamical system above is an example to illustrate the application of the results in sec. \ref{sec_derivation_collision_prob} to compute the collision probability between two vehicles that can both be moving; other in general non-linear dynamical systems and state vectors can be used as long as they contain relative position and its first derivative.